WeslenLakins/ai-application-assistant/README.md

 cd ai-application-assistant
 ```

+2. Remove .example from the .env file and add values for the variables.

-2. Install the necessary dependencies for the backend:
+4. Install the necessary dependencies for the backend in the root directory of the project:

 ```
 npm install
 ```

-3. In a new terminal, navigate to the frontend directory and install the necessary dependencies for the frontend:
+5. In a new terminal, navigate to the frontend directory and install the necessary dependencies for the frontend:

 ```
 cd frontend
 npm install
 ```

-4. Ensure all neccesary dependencies have been installed in the root directory and frontend folder, then proceed to start the application :
+6. Ensure all neccesary dependencies have been installed in the root directory and frontend folder, then proceed to start the application by opening a new command prompt and executing the following command in the root directory of the project:

 ```
 npm run dev
 ```
+7. Drown in job/scholarship offers 🏊

 ### 🏁 Your application should now be running on http://localhost:3000. 🏁